 Sour Cream: Sour Cream or Greek Yogurt not only provides flavor in these Gluten Free Banana Chocolate Chip Muffins but is also a binder that produces a thick batter.
 The thick batter tends to rise higher when baked.
 This means the muffins will have a beautiful bakery-style high-rise dome.

 Chocolate: Can't make Banana Chocolate Chip Muffins without chocolate.
 I like to use a chopped-up chocolate bar instead of chocolate chips since the chocolate melts into the muffins while baking.
 It creates little chocolate pockets.
 I use 60% dark chocolate but semi-sweet chocolate or milk chocolate would be delicious here.
+If you are dairy free, make sure to use dairy-free chocolate chips.

 Spices: I like to add ground cinnamon, nutmeg, and a pinch of ground cloves to this banana muffin recipe.
 If those spices are not your thing, feel free to omit them.